Denbigh Alliance Multi Academy Trust logo

 Denbigh Sixth Form attracts students from a number of local secondary schools in and around Milton Keynes.
 One of the features that we are particularly proud of is the experience that all students go through when they arrive at Denbigh School, whether they are external or internal students.
 As the video will demonstrate, the support available through mentoring and the wider Sixth Form community provides an excellent experience for students transferring from other schools.
 The Denbigh experience is about more than just a focus on academic excellence, it is very much about developing the whole person.
 The opportunities in sport, the arts and wider leadership roles all contribute to the student experience.
 Denbigh Sixth Form is concerned with preparing our students for their lives post A-Levels, whether that is at University, in an apprenticeship or in a career.
 These experiences, available to all, will provide an excellent grounding on which to make the next steps in the students’ lives.

 We provide all of our students with the opportunity to sample A-Level lessons in subjects that they are interested in.
-For our current Denbigh Year 11 students, we run a Futures Day in February and then, in July, there will be two Induction Days where all students who have a conditional offer of a Sixth Form place at Denbigh are invited in to experience all aspects of being a Sixth Former at our school.
+For our current Denbigh Year 11 students, we ran a Futures Day in October and then, in July, there will be two Induction Days where all students who have a conditional offer of a Sixth Form place at Denbigh are invited in to experience all aspects of being a Sixth Former at our school.

 Football Academy